MichalMarsalek/nim-algebra/README.md

 Work in progress.
 Created in a process of trying to learn more about the Nim type system, macro system and compilation time shenanigans in general.
 The central design decision is that each mathematical structure (ring, field, vector space etc.) has a unique type.
 This means that it is not possible to say iterate over different finite fields at runtime.

+# Features

+This package implements various common algebraic structures, namely:
+* Number rings and fields
+* Finite fields
+* Polynomial rings
+* Matrices and linear algebra

+The following is available for all rings `R` and all `a,b` in `R`, `k` in `ZZ`:
+* `card R` - cardinality of the ring.
+Raises InfiniteCardinalityError for infinite rings,
+* `items R` - iterates over all elements of the ring,
+* `nonzero R` - iterates over all nonzero elements of the ring,
+* `invertible R` - iterates over all invertible elements of the ring,
+* `random R` - returns a random element.
+Raises InfiniteCardinalityError for infinite rings,
+* `zero R` - returns a zero of the ring,
+* `one R` - returns a one of the ring,
+* `isInvertible a` - indicates whether `a` is invertible,
+* `a.inv` - returns an inverse of a.
+Raises ElementNotInvertibleError for noninvertible elements,
+* `-a, a+b, a-b, a\*b, a/b, a^k` - common arithmetic operations

 ## Embeddings /implicit conversions
 In usual mathematical notation many embeddings are implicit, for example we usualy doesn't distinquish between `1` as an integer, as a complex number of as a constan polynomial over the rationals.
 In a programming language all of the above are different things (different types) but they must be compatible when using the usual arithmetic operations.
 For example, when we type
 ```nim